null-event/t00r0/README.md

 - 👋 Hi, I’m @t00r0.
 - 👀 I’m interested in hacking all the things.
-- 🌱 I’m currently learning C# and sharpening my internal inf skills for OSEP.
+- 🌱 I’m currently learning C# and sharpening my internal infra skills for OSEP.
-- 💞️ I’m looking to collaborate on nothing at the momemt.
+- 💞️ I’m looking to collaborate on nothing at the moment.
-- 📫 How to reach me - don't.
+- 📫 How to reach me - over email.

 <!---
 t00r0/t00r0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.